dey4ss/mining-change-rules/README.md

 `count_changes.py` aggregates extracted change data s.t. we get an overview on how often changes occcur.

 `aggregated_change_counts.py` summarizes the number of aggregated changes per entity level and change type.

+`wiki_infoboxes.py` extracts how often specific Wikipedia infobox templates exist in the data.

+`wiki_pages_per_template.py` counts infobox templates.

+`template_keys_to_pageID.py` matches template keys and page IDs, so that we can easily match the page name later.

 ## preprocessing
 Scripts to transform the given data into the format our proposed algorithm accepts.